rnoeliab/WRF-GHG-Prepy/README.md

 $ python download_era5_soiltemperature.py
 ```

-For CO2 fields, with VPRM-code:
+For CO2 fields, it is necessary t:

 ## 4. Background Fields